 Postdoctoral Scholar - Infectious Disease and Vaccinology - School of Public Health

-Position: Postdoctoral Scholar - Employee Location: University of California, Berkeley, CA Salary: Commensurate with experience Target start date: October 01, 2020
+Position: Postdoctoral Scholar - Employee Location: University of California, Berkeley, CA Salary: Commensurate with experience Target Start Date: October 2020

-The School of Public Health at the University of California, Berkeley seeks applications for a Postdoctoral Scholar, in the area of Infectious Disease and Vaccinology.
-This is a full-time position with an expected start date in October 2020.
+The School of Public Health at the University of California, Berkeley seeks application for a Postdoctoral Scholar, in the area of Infectious Disease and Vaccinology.
+This is a full-time position with an expected start date in Fall 2020

 Ph.D. (or equivalent international degree), or enrolled in a Ph.D. (or equivalent international degree) granting program at the time of application